backtrace-labs/bcd/README.md

 tracers and database clients to allow for process snapshots to be directly submitted to the database.

+If you are interested in enabling BCD without modifying source-code, please refer to the "Preload" section of the document.

 ## Supported Platforms

 BCD currently only supports Linux, but FreeBSD and IllumOS support is planned.